top of page

 The Plumer Mine was named for Daniel Longfellow Plumer (1837-1920) who was president of the Northern Chief Iron Mining Company.

-By 1905 a new steel headframe stood on the site of the former "Rhine" Mine.
-The mine was re-named the "Plummer" or "Plumber" Mine.
+By 1905, this new steel headframe stood on the site of the former "Rhine" Mine.
+The mine was re-named the "Plumer", but has also been spelled "Plummer" or "Plumber."

 A 1907 advertisement sought an English speaking family to conduct a boarding house in a new building at the Plumer Mine.
-The ad came with the promise of "fifteen boarders (miners) to start with."
+The ad came with the promise that there would be "fifteen boarders (miners) to start with."

-In 1912, the Plumer Mine shipped 47,578 tons of rich hematite iron ore by rail to the ore docks in Ashland, WI.
+In 1912, the Plumer Mine shipped 47,578 tons of rich "soft" hematite iron ore by rail to the ore docks in Ashland, WI.
 From this Lake Superior port, the ore was shipped to steel mills in the lower Great Lakes.
-The ore was so rich in iron that it was "direct-shipped" and no processing was needed.
+Soft hematite ore was so rich in iron that it could be "direct-shipped" with no on-site processing needed.

 A year later, in 1913, the Plumer Mine shut down.